maureennc/big-omics-pipelines/merfish-data/02_analysis/multi-sample/README.md

 # MERFISH Analysis

 ## Overview
-This repository contains scripts for processing and analyzing MERFISH (Multiplexed Error-Robust Fluorescence In Situ Hybridization) data, focusing on spatially-resolved gene expression patterns and immune responses in various brain regions.
+This repository contains scripts for processing and analyzing MERFISH (Multiplexed Error-Robust Fluorescence In Situ Hybridization) data, focusing on spatially-resolved gene expression patterns and immune activation in various brain regions.

 ## Scripts